akazemian/untrained_models_of_visual_cortex/README.md

 ```

-Below is an example of how to use it the expansion model.
+Below is an example of how to use the expansion model.
 Alternatively, you can navigate to 'main.ipynb` for an example.

 1. Import the model
 ```python